-- 7. Overview: It is recognised that quality processes are both assurance and self-evaluative exercises and the SEAP is designed to complement and support the self-evaluation approach rather than be a separate exercise.
+6. Overview: It is recognised that quality processes are both assurance and self-evaluative exercises and the SEAP is designed to complement and support the self-evaluation approach rather than be a separate exercise.
 The SEAP reports on an institution's existing self-evaluation activities (for example, annual monitoring and subject and support services ILQR), reflecting on the outcomes of institutional quality arrangements, supporting data and evidence and the resulting priority areas of focus and impact.
 This culminates in a concise, high-level summary of themes and an associated action plan.
-Institutions may find it helpful to treat the self-evaluation and in particular the action plan as live documents that can be revisited and updated throughout the year. - 8.
-Link to TQER: The SEAP and the supporting data and evidence used to prepare it, will form part of the Advanced Information Set that will contribute to TQER.
+Institutions should treat the self-evaluation and in particular the action plan as live documents that can be revisited and updated throughout the year.

+- 7. Link to TQER: The SEAP and the supporting data and evidence used to prepare it, will form part of the Advanced Information Set that will contribute to TQER.
 Institutions are therefore advised to clearly reference any evidence that is used as the basis for the SEAP and to ensure these evidence sources are kept readily available to support preparation, and/or submission, for their TQER.
-The supporting documentation should not be submitted with the SEAP. - 9.
-Institutions undergoing external peer review: there will be no requirement for institutions undergoing review to submit a SEAP in the same academic year (e.g. if an institution is being reviewed in AY2025-26, then they will not be required to submit a SEAP describing the outcomes of AY 2024-25).
+The supporting documentation should not be submitted with the SEAP. - 8.
+Institutions undergoing external peer review: there is no requirement for institutions undergoing review to submit a SEAP in the same academic year (e.g. if an institution is being reviewed in AY2025-26, then they will not be required to submit a SEAP describing the outcomes of AY 2024-25 on the 30th November 2025).
 This will enable institutions to focus on preparing for the review and developing their Strategic Impact Analysis.
-SFC will draw assurance on the quality of learning and teaching from the outcome of the external review. - 10.
+SFC will draw assurance on the quality of learning and teaching from the outcome of the external review. - 9.
 Length and focus: The SEAP should be a concise distillation of key high-level themes from the previous academic year.
 It should not include descriptions of processes or extracts of policy or other documents held by the institution.
 Institutions should use a layout and format that suits their context, however, the indicative word count for the self-evaluation element should be in the region of 5,000 words (excluding the action plan).
-The action plan should be of a length that suits the needs of the institution and incorporates any actions arising from the last external review. - 11.
-Students as Partners: Institutions should, in the longer term, plan to engage students as partners in the preparation of this annual SEAP and in the monitoring of the implementation of the actions.
+It is recognised that some flexibility in the word count is helpful and shorter reports are accepted where they accurately reflect institutional priorities, similarly we recognise that some institutions may require a longer report.
+Where institutions feel a longer report is necessary, it should be discussed with the institutional Outcome Manager in advance of submission.
+The action plan should be of a length that suits the needs of the institution and incorporate any actions arising from the last external review. - 10.
+Students as Partners: Institutions should engage students as partners in the preparation of the annual SEAP and in the monitoring of the implementation of the actions.
 Student partnership is a key aspect of the TQEF, which is expected to develop and mature over time.
-Institutions will be encouraged to consult the sparqs Student Partnership ambition statement and features and accompanying resources as they are developed, when considering how to address this. - 12.
-Submission: The final document should be submitted to SFC by the 30 November (or the first working day in December, where the 30 November falls on a weekend or bank holiday).
+Institutions should consult the sparqs resource "Scotland's Ambition for Student Partnership" and accompanying resources to support this approach. - 11.
+Submission: The final document should be submitted to SFC by the 30 November (or the first working day in December, when the 30 November falls on a weekend or bank holiday).
 It should be a reflection on the previous academic year, with scope to add any recent significant information.